kjpye/Raku-Geo-Geometry/README.md

 Geometry
 --------

-An object in the `Geometry` class contains, in general, no attributes or methods, except as defined as below.
-It is a generic object which can contain any of the other geometry classes.
+`Geometry` is a role which all the other objects inherit.
+It contains no methods, and is simply a marker that another class is a Geometry type.

 If you want to check whether a variable contains any of the gemoetry classes, then code like